 Scout Squad Not quite a full squad of 10, after all the number of scouts varies depending on viable recruits, but also because 5 of these are from the original metal box set, and 3 more are plastics picked up at a flea market.
 The faces on the metals are much better than the goofy plastic scouts faces.
 The plastic scouts are probably one of the worse plastic kits Games Workshop ever did with the current generation manufacturing.
 Only 2nd edition starter sets were worse.

-Death Company These Death Company use a variety of parts from original metal Death Company set, to the more recent plastic Death Company kit, plus resin jump packs from both Forgeworld and third parties, the reasoning being that you equip these guys with your oldest, most broken equipment since you know it’s likely to get destroyed.
+Death Company with Jump Packs These Death Company use a variety of parts from original metal Death Company set, to the more recent plastic Death Company kit, plus resin jump packs from both Forgeworld and third parties, the reasoning being that you equip these guys with your oldest, most broken equipment since you know it’s likely to get destroyed.
 Where bare heads are used, only those with the spikiest canines and wildest expressions are used.
 The best thing about Death Company is it can be easily padded out with all those spare marine bodies reclaimed from flea market junkers or old second and third edition era plastics.

 Moriar the Chosen The original Death Company Dreadnought from 3rd edition was a named character, although he was still built with the regular Furioso kit which at the same was just a regular Dreadnought with a right arm power fist.
 He’s metal, and weighs a tonne.
 Stick him in a sock for an improvised anti burglary device.
 Games Workshop’s only illustration of Moriar only showed the sarcophagus.
 We’ve elaborated on his design with blood filled tanks (made from Mk1 Baal Predator bits) to help keep him satiated and raging as required.